biggbhen/Interact/README.md

 # Interact
-a social a[pplication for facilitating interactions
+a social application for facilitating interactions